JustinTan-1/discordXAPI/README.md

 # Discord Channel Monitor
 #### Description:
 A Discord Channel monitor that reads messages from discord channels and displays them.
-Users can filter messages by text and select messages to reply to through the UI with a single reply or generate replies through Google Gemini AI.
+Users can filter messages by text and select messages to reply to through the UI with a single reply or generate replies and/or images through Google Gemini AI.

 ## Specifications
 This application is created using flask.